Phone Overuse

 Energy compounds.
 Start drained by stimulation-chasing, crash by afternoon.
 Start with natural alertness, maintain steadier energy.

 A good morning doesn’t guarantee a good day.
-But a phone-hijacked morning almost guarantees a harder one.
+But a phone-dominated morning often makes the rest of the day harder.

 You Don’t Need to Be a Morning Person